How do you terminate a shareholder’s participation in a limited liability company?

 Are you solving a similar problem?

-Don’t you have time to find a lawyer every time, catch up with them and deal with the billing?
-Or do you even need a lawyer available all the time?
-We are here for you and offer ongoing legal services for your company.
+Don’t have time to look for a lawyer every time, try to get in touch with them, and deal with billing?
+Or do you even need a lawyer who’s always available?
+We’re here for you and offer ongoing legal services for your company.

 • When you order, you know what you will get and how much it will cost.